 Being a single parent due to your spouse’s death can come with additional responsibilities.
 But don’t let the challenges of being a single parent exhaust you.

-A single parent, after the death of a spouse, can engage their extended family to acts as an authority figure to counter the absence of the other parent.
+After the death of a spouse, a single parent can engage their extended family to act as an authority figure to counter the absence of the other parent.
 This is only effective when there is a close tie over time.

 One of the problems faced by single parents in society is bearing the brunt of harsh societal judgment.
-Society sometimes judges separated spouses instead of giving them the right support at this time.
+Sometimes, society judges separated spouses instead of giving them the right support at this time.

-Negative family members and friends give them a hard time to cope with the situation making them have self-doubt and low confidence as single parents.
+Negative family members and friends give them a hard time coping with the situation, making them have self-doubt and low confidence as single parents.

 One of the solutions to single parenting is not to let single parenting erode your self-confidence.
 Engage in activities that will help you regain your lost sense of self-worth.